alicelucas/ciminilab-swe-test/README.md

 ## Submit

 Submit your code.

+Make sure it includes `package.json`, and the we can run your code simply by running `npm install && start`.

 If you'd like, document your changes, and explain your reasoning.
 Make sure to provide us instructions on how to get your solution.
 Either provide a zip, or put it on GitHub (private repository only) and make sure we have access.
 Do not make your solution publicly accessible!

 My Github account name is [gnodar01](https://github.com/gnodar01/).
+Email the solution to ngogober@broadinstitute.org and bcimini@broadinstitute.org.

+Thank you again for your time!